 Board Structure & Benefits

-The tongue and groove patterns are easy to recognize and offer a cottage-style appearance.
+The tongue and groove patterns are easily recognizable and offer a cottage-style appearance.

 It has a wide width, and because of the V-groove, it looks like two boards.
 Usually, the siding is available in 6-, 8-, 10-, 12- or 16-inch sizes.

-Its versatility is among the biggest benefits that car siding has to offer.
-There are various other reasons to opt for car siding, such as:
+Car siding’s versatility is among the biggest benefits, but there are various other reasons to opt for car siding, such as:

 1- Greater stability